bigomics/omicsplayground/docs/faq.rst

 proteomics data analysis and reaffirmed that LIMMA can achieve more robust and accurate results than the traditional t-test.

-We additionally notice that proper scaling/normalization of quantitative proteomics data is important before using RNA-seq based methods as sometimes the proteomics intensity values may be far greater than those found in RNA-seq.
+Notice that proper scaling/normalization of quantitative proteomics data is important before using RNA-seq based methods as sometimes the proteomics intensity values may be far greater than those found in RNA-seq.
 Therefore Omics Playground scales proteomics data automatically to 'counts per million' (CPM).
 We have also seen that batch correction (e.g. using ComBat) may improve the downstream statistical analysis in proteomics.

-Langley SR, Mayr M. "Comparative analysis of statistical methods used for detecting differential expression in label-free mass spectrometry proteomics."
+- Langley SR, Mayr M. "Comparative analysis of statistical methods used for detecting differential expression in label-free mass spectrometry proteomics."
 J Proteomics.
 2015 Nov 3;129:83-92.

-Kammers et al. "Detecting significant changes in protein abundance."
+- Kammers et al. "Detecting significant changes in protein abundance."
 EuPA Open Proteomics Volume 7, June 2015.

-Branson OE, Freitas MA.
+- Branson OE, Freitas MA.
 A multi-model statistical approach for proteomic spectral count quantitation.
 J Proteomics.
 2016.

-Gregori et al. "msmsTests-package: LC-MS/MS Differential Expression Tests".
+- Gregori et al. "msmsTests-package: LC-MS/MS Differential Expression Tests".
 R package.

-Gregori et al. "An Effect Size Filter Improves the Reproducibility in Spectral Counting-based Comparative Proteomics."
+- Gregori et al. "An Effect Size Filter Improves the Reproducibility in Spectral Counting-based Comparative Proteomics."
 Journal of Proteomics, 2013.

-Medo, M, Aebersold, DM and Medová, M "ProtRank: bypassing the imputation of missing values in differential expression analysis of proteomic data."
+- Medo, M, Aebersold, DM and Medová, M "ProtRank: bypassing the imputation of missing values in differential expression analysis of proteomic data."
 BMC Bioinformatics 20, 563 (2019).

-Gatto L. "Bioconductor tools for mass spectrometry and proteomics", https://lgatto.github.io/bioc-ms-prot/lab.html#8_statistical_analysis
+- Gatto L. "Bioconductor tools for mass spectrometry and proteomics", https://lgatto.github.io/bioc-ms-prot/lab.html#8_statistical_analysis

-Chen et al. "Bioinformatics Methods for Mass Spectrometry-Based Proteomics Data Analysis."
+- Chen et al. "Bioinformatics Methods for Mass Spectrometry-Based Proteomics Data Analysis."
 Int J Mol Sci.
 2020;21(8):2873, 2020.